-- 3.5 Appendix 2 sets out in full the revised draft submission version of the document with the proposed changes from the Preferred Options version highlighted.
-Executive is asked to agree this for public consultation, subject to officers making further minor changes such as improving the document's legibility with better images, illustrations, etc. It is proposed that the consultation starts on 25th March for 6 weeks. - 3.41 Those who wish to respond to the consultation will have the opportunity to do so in detail to separate parts of the document via the online consultation module, and to make written submissions including by e-mail.
+- 3.7 Appendix 2 sets out in full the revised draft submission version of the document with the proposed changes from the Preferred Options version highlighted.
+Executive is asked to agree this for public consultation, subject to officers making further minor changes such as improving the document's legibility with better images, illustrations, etc. It is proposed that the consultation starts on 25th March for 6 weeks. - 3.8 Those who wish to respond to the consultation will have the opportunity to do so in detail to separate parts of the document via the online consultation module, and to make written submissions including by e-mail.
 All those commenting will be asked to indicate whether or not they consider the Plan to be sound and, if not, why not.
 All representations made will be submitted to the Planning Inspectorate, alongside the Submission version of the Plan, for examination when agreed by Full Council.
+After Examination the council will receive an Inspector's report which may find the Plan sound without modifications or may, if the local planning authority request, recommend modifications that would make the Plan sound and then it can be adopted.

-Timetable for Progressing the Area Action Plan and Development Management DPD
+Timetable for Progressing the Area Action Plan

-3.42 The timetable for taking the Area Action Plan forward is set out below:
+3.9 The timetable for taking the Area Action Plan forward is set out below: